 The AC6 mission was a pair of 0.5U (10x10x5 cm) CubeSats built by The Aerospace Corporation and designed to measure the electron and proton environment in low Earth orbit (O’Brien et al., 2016).
 AC6 was launched on 19 June 2014 into a 620x700 km, 98 inclination orbit.
-The AC6 orbit over the three year mission lifetime was roughly daw dusk, and precessed only a few hours in MLT; 8-12 MLT in dawn and 20-24 MLT in dusk.
+The AC6 orbit over the three year mission lifetime was roughly dawn-dusk, and precessed only a few hours in MLT; 8-12 MLT in the dawn and 20-24 MLT in the dusk sector.
 The two AC6 spacecraft, designated as AC6-A and AC6-B, separated after launch and were in proximity for the duration of the three-year mission—maintained by an active attitude control system.
-The attitude control system allowed them to precisely control the amount of atmospheric drag experienced by each AC6 unit using the surface area of their solar panel “wings”.
+The attitude control system allowed them to precisely control the amount of atmospheric drag experienced by each AC6 unit using the surface area of their solar panel “wings.”
 By changing their orientation, AC6 was able to maintain va separation between 2-800 km, confirmed by the Global Positioning System.
 The two AC6 units were in a string of pearls configuration, so one unit, typically unit A, was leading the other by an in-track lag: the time it would take the following spacecraft to catch up to the position of the leading spacecraft.
 To convert between the AC6 in-track separation and in-track lag, the AC6 orbital velocity was used.
 AC6’s orbital velocity was 7.6 km/s and varied by as much as 0.1 km/s.
-The in-track lag was readily available with the Global Positioning System, which makes it easy to study precipitation phenomena observed at the same time, and at the same position by shifting one time series by the in-track lag.
+The in-track lag was readily available with the Global Positioning System, which makes it easy to study precipitation phenomena observed at the same time, and the same position by shifting one-time series by the in-track lag.

-Each AC6 unit contains three Aerospace microdosimeters (licensed to Teledyne Microelectronics, Inc) that measure the electron and proton dose in orbit (O’Brien et al., 2016).
-The dosimeter used for this study is dos1 with a > 30 keV electron threshold. dos1 is used for this study because the other dosimeters either responded primarily to protons or were not identical between unit A and B. All dosimeters sample at 1 Hz in survey mode, and 10 Hz in burst mode.
+Each AC6 unit contains three Aerospace micro dosimeters (licensed to Teledyne Microelectronics, Inc) that measure the electron and proton dose in orbit (O’Brien et al., 2016).
+The dosimeter used for this study is dos1 with a > 30 keV electron threshold.
+Only dos1 is used for this study as the other dosimeters either responded primarily to protons or were not comparable between unit A and B. All dosimeters sample at 1 Hz in survey mode, and 10 Hz in burst mode.
 10 Hz data was readily available from both AC6 units from June 2014 to May 2017 while their in-track lag was less than 65 seconds, and at times was a fraction of a second.
 Figure A1 shows the distribution of 10 Hz data as a function of AC6 in-track lag.
-The variety of AC6 separations and data availability over the three-year mission makes it possible to study tranisent electron microburst precipitation (Shumko et al., 2019) and now stationary electron curtain precipitation.
+The variety of AC6 separations and data availability over the three-year mission makes it possible to study transient electron microburst precipitation (Shumko et al., 2019) and now stationary electron curtain precipitation.

 4 Methodology